High school foreign exchange is an opportunity that WILL change your life. And it doesn’t matter if you are the student or the host family.

 Give the show some LOVE (please!)

-It would mean so much to me if you would take a moment to leave this show a review in iTunes, click here to leave a review and thanks in advance!
+It would mean so much to me if you would take a moment to leave this show a review on iTunes, click here to leave a review, and thanks in advance!